 10. A Low Credit Score Can Ruin Your Life

-A low score means that you will be stuck paying higher interest rates on everything form a mortgage, to an auto loan, to a credit card, even your insurance rates are influenced by your credit scores.
-It has even become common practice for employers to check credit reports to determine whether an applicant is financial responsible.
-Consumers with bad credit are deemed higher risk and more likely to commit fraud or steal.
+A low score means that you will be stuck paying higher interest rates on everything from a mortgage to an auto loan, to a credit card, even your insurance rates are influenced by your credit scores.
+It has even become common practice for employers to check credit reports to determine whether an applicant is financially responsible.
+Consumers with bad credit are deemed a higher risk and more likely to commit fraud or steal.